eunnovax/ecommerce-ethereum-iot/README.md

 of delivery
 4. Once the product is delivered to the buyer and buyer confirms the delivery, smart contract transfers the funds to the seller.
-5. The entire shopping experience and seller/buyer feedback is stored on Erhereum blockchain.
+5. The entire shopping experience and seller/buyer feedback is stored on Ethereum blockchain.